E4S-Project/e4s-policies/README.md

       #The 'preamble' or detailed description associated with these policies in the official policy document
       preamble: >
         To qualify for E4S
-        membership, a package must demonstrate compatibility with each of these policies.
+        membership, a package must demonstrate compatability with each of these policies.
 Under special circumstances, a package may be granted an exception to a policy.
       #The policy type tag used in conjunction with the id when listing individual policies in the official policy document